manon-reusens/multilingual_bias/README.md

 * crows_debias.py
 * crows_dropout_cda.py

-## Example
+## Example SentenceDebias
 Here follows an example of how to calculate the bias direction for SentenceDebias in French using mBERT.
+DensRay and INLP work similarly.
 ```
 $ python experiments/sentence_debias_subspace.py \
 $                 --persistent_dir=[path] \